dewiniaid/BatteriesNotIncluded/README.md

 ## Changelog

+### 0.1.3 (2017-12-23)
+* Rapid Charging Station rebalanced: Now requires 15 advanced processing units (reduced from 20), has 250% speed (increased from 200), and 80% efficiency (reduced from 100%).
+* Charging stations no longer produce drain.

 ### 0.1.2 (2017-12-14)
 * Fixed the Electric Locomotive being available without research.
 (It's useless without the research for battery packs anyways).
 * Fixed Heavy Duty Battery Packs to require Electric Energy Distribution 1 instead of Electric Energy Distribution 2.
 It no longer is a green science recipe depending on a blue science recipe.